Velsariaa/online-voting-sytem/README.md

 # To run the Django application, use the following command:

-# pip instal mysqlclient
+# pip install mysqlclient
-# pip installl django
+# pip install django
 # pip install Pillow
+# python manage.py migrate
 # python manage.py runserver

 To create a superuser: